You Can Dance If You Want To

 To inspire students to remain standing on the dance floor, some of the Miracle Children are welcomed onstage alongside their families, and bravely share their stories of diagnosis, defeat, and hope.
 This is about when our kids get hooked and why they do it year after year.
 Of course, the weekend is packed with fun too; bounce houses, hypnotists, food, free merchandise, and entertainment.

 Each year a theme and monetary goals are announced at the beginning of the fall semester.
-This year the theme is “Write Your Own Legacy” and there is literally no financial goal set with the idea that the campus and community have such tremendous potential that a number is not needed.
-In the past, students have raised more than $1,250,000 in a year.
+This year the theme is “Write Your Own Legacy” and there is literally no financial goal set with the idea that the campus and community have such tremendous potential that a number is not needed. last year, students raised $1,584,698.

 From my perspective, I could not have been more proud of their participation and that this event truly puts into perspective how blessed they truly are.